evilcyber.com

 Business as usual, you might say, in the world of professional sports.
 Not quite so.
 An increasing number of recreational athletes follows in the same footsteps.

-As an example, take the findings of researchers from the University of Nürnberg-Erlangen, who questioned 4,000 participants of a marathon (PDF, German language) and discovered that more than half of them had taken a pain medication before the run – preemptively.
+Take the findings of researchers from the University of Nürnberg-Erlangen, who questioned 4,000 participants of a marathon (PDF, German language) and discovered that more than half of them had taken a pain medication before the run – preemptively.
 With pain-relievers Diclofenac and Ibuprofen over Aspirin and Paracetamol to combinations of the later two with caffeine being used, half of this run looked like a traveling apothecary.

 A female biathlete finishing her race despite injury